simwrapper/simwrapper-example-project/README.md

 Then:

-- Copy your own files & folders into the `data` folder, or edit the example files as a test first
+- Copy your data files & folders into the `data` folder here (you can just use the example files as a test first, if you want!
+It's free)
-- run `flyctl launch` and answer the prompts.
+- run `flyctl launch` and answer the prompts, noting the site name
+- Your site is now live at the https://your-site-name.fly.dev

+Full documentation of SimWrapper is at https://simwrapper.github.io.
+Have fun!